Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Chest x-ray: This is a picture of your lungs and heart.
 It may show signs of an infection, such as pneumonia.
 Chest x-rays may also show fluid around your heart and lungs.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your chest.
 It is done to check your lungs, heart, and blood vessels.
 It is also used to check for an enlarged thymus gland.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your chest.
 This test is also used to check for an enlarged thymus gland.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a myasthenic crisis treated?